techlahoma/broadcasting/Streaming-Instructions.md

 Things to know:
 * The crowd doesn't have a mic!
 Ask the speaker to repeat questions before answering them.
+* Leave extra time, or ask for questions early, from Twitch/stream audience.
+They may be typing a question without giving you a notice that they have a question to ask.
 * Switch to slides&audience if you need to adjust the camera
 * Don't use the lav mic.
 * Copyrighted music cannot be played